-At the time, I was as much Indian immigrant as American resident.
+At the time, I was as much Indian immigrant as an American resident.
 A more accurate representation of my monologue:

 “You lost.
 That's okay – that happens to everyone.
 Now, what can you do to increase your chances of winning next time?”

-There was no need for me to search for excuses, for reasons to pass on responsibility or to stop caring.
+There was no need for me to search for excuses, for reasons to pass on the responsibility or to stop caring.
 There was no pain that needed avoiding.